vmware-tanzu/velero/design/cli-install-changes.md

 #### Handling CA certs

-In anticipating of a new configuration implementation to handle custom CA certs (as per design doc https://github.com/vmware-tanzu/velero/blob/master/design/custom-ca-support.md), a new flag `velero plugin set --cacert-file mapStringString` is proposed.
+In anticipation of a new configuration implementation to handle custom CA certs (as per design doc https://github.com/vmware-tanzu/velero/blob/master/design/custom-ca-support.md), a new flag `velero storage-location create/set --cacert-file mapStringString` is proposed.
 It sets the configuration to use for creating a secret containing a custom certificate for an S3 location of a plugin provider.
 Format is provider:path-to-file.

-A `velero backup-location (create|set) --cacert mapStringString` flag is also being proposed.
-It sets the name of the corresponding CA cert secret for the object storage.
-Format is provider:cacert-secret-name.

 See discussion https://github.com/vmware-tanzu/velero/pull/2259#discussion_r384700723 for more clarification.

-#### Renaming "provider" to "plugin"
+#### Renaming "provider" to "location-plugin"

-As part of this change, we should change to use the term `plugin` instead of `provider`.
+As part of this change, we should change to use the term `location-plugin` instead of `provider`.
 The reasoning: in practice, we usually have 1 plugin per provider, and if there is an implementation for both object store and volume snapshotter for that provider, it will all be contained in the same plugin.
 When we handle plugins, we follow this logic.
 In other words, there's a plugin name (ex: `velero.io/aws`) and it can contain implementations of kind `ObjectStore` and/or `VolumeSnapshotter`.

-But when we handle BSL ir VSL (and the CLI commands/flags that configure them), we use the term `provider`, which can cause ambiguity as if that is a kind of thing different from a plugin.
-If the plugin is the "thing" that contains the implementation for the desired provider, we should make it easier for the user to guess that and change BackupStorageLocation/VolumeSnapshotLocation `Spec.Provider` field to be called `Spec.Plugin` and all related CLI command flags to `plugin`, and update the docs accordingly.
+But when we handle BSL or VSL (and the CLI commands/flags that configure them), we use the term `provider`, which can cause ambiguity as if that is a kind of thing different from a plugin.
+If the plugin is the "thing" that contains the implementation for the desired provider, we should make it easier for the user to guess that and change BackupStorageLocation/VolumeSnapshotLocation `Spec.Provider` field to be called `Spec.Location-Plugin` and all related CLI command flags to `location-plugin`, and update the docs accordingly.

+This change will require a CRD version bump and deprecation cycle.

 #### GitOps Compatibility